Azzam-Alhussain/QDCGAN-PYNQ/README.md

-# Quantized Deconvolution GANs on Xilinx SOC-FPGAs
+# QDCGANs on Xilinx SoC-FPGAs: Hardware-Efficient Deconvolution-Based GAN for Edge Computing

 ### Have a look and the README under the `PyTorch` folder for training, `Hardware` for the synthesis of the accelerator, and `Hardware/Pynq/` for deployment on xilinx SOC-FPGAs having pynq linux.